humdrum-tools/vhv-documentation/graphic/pitch/index.md

 key is not necessary.

 {% include note.html
-	content="Perhaps editorial accidentals should be allowed to be suppressed, as they currently cannot."
+	content="Perhaps editorial accidentals should be allowed to be suppressed, but they currently cannot."
 %}

 {% include warning.html